Database Operations Guide

 - Order processing workflows

-- Batch data updates
+- Bulk data updates

 - Complex calculation logic